 The current policy authorized by the City Council on August 17, 1999, requires the operating reserve to equal 60 days of the proposed operating and maintenance budget expenses, excluding debt service.
-The reserve fund balance as of September 30, 2001, was \$9,608,905.
-The reserve requirement for fiscal year 2001-02 is \$10,215,928.
+Fiscal year 2002 water and sewer revenues were significantly below budget due to a wet and cool year.
+Additionally, economic conditions adversely impacted interest revenue and development fees.
+The reserve was reduced to \$9,399,878 (\$816,050 reduction) in January 2003 in order to balance the fiscal year 2002 budget.
+The reserve fund balance for fiscal year 2003 will be \$9,722,036, an increase of \$322,158.